2001 Canadian Grand Prix: Practice

 At the drivers' briefing later on Friday, Montoya reportedly threatened to place Villeneuve in the wall and Villeneuve responded by saying he would put Montoya in a tree.
 Montoya then told Villeneuve that he "killed" marshal Graham Beveridge in a crash at the season-opening Australian Grand Prix three months earlier.
-His remark prompted Villeneuve to grab Montoya by the collar on his racing overalls in an attempt to choke him, causing Fédération Internationale de l'Automobile (FIA) race director Charlie Whiting to intervene to stop the altercation.
+His remark prompted Villeneuve to grab Montoya by the collar on his racing overalls in an attempt to choke him, causing FIA race director Charlie Whiting to intervene to stop the altercation.
 Both drivers were later summoned into a meeting where Whiting warned them that they would face a ban of two races in the event of future altercations.
-After a heavy accident with the tyre barrier at turn three in the second practice session that measured at 19 g, Frentzen complained of double vision and headaches and he withdrew from the race to travel to a clinic in Nice for tests to his vision and balance.
+After a heavy accident with the tyre barrier at the entry to turn three in the closing moments of the second practice session as well as the consequences of his crash at Monaco that was measured at 18 g, Frentzen complained of double vision and headaches and he withdrew from the race to travel to a clinic in Nice for tests to his vision and balance.
 His car was taken over by Jordan test and reserve driver Ricardo Zonta for the remainder of the weekend after the stewards granted Jordan's request under the Formula One Sporting Code.

-Weather conditions remained dry and clear for the Saturday practice sessions.
-Häkkinen paced the third practice session with a time of one minute and 16.628 seconds.
+Weather conditions were sunny for the third practice session held on Saturday morning.
+Häkkinen led the session with a lap time of 1:16.628 set in the final minutes.
 His teammate Coulthard was 0.047 seconds slower in second and Michael Schumacher was third.
-Barrichello in the second Ferrari car was fourth, Ralf Schumacher placed fifth and Irvine sixth.
-Heidfeld, Pedro de la Rosa, Räikkönen and Panis filled positions seven through ten.
-In the final practice session, Michael Schumacher was fastest with a one-minute and 16.200 seconds lap.
+Barrichello, Ralf Schumacher, Irvine, Heidfeld, Pedro de la Rosa, Räikkönen and Panis filled positions four through ten.
+Trulli spun at the L'Epingle hairpin and took nearly five minutes to engage reverse gear before driving into the pit lane.
+In the final practice session, which took place in clear conditions and saw drivers make final adjustments to their qualifying setups, Michael Schumacher was fastest with a 1:16.200 lap.
 Coulthard in the faster of the two McLarens came second and his teammate Häkkinen was third.
-Fourth place went to Barrichello while the Sauber duo of Heidfeld and Räikkönen placed fifth and sixth.
-Panis was seventh-fastest, Ralf Schumacher eighth, Trulli and de la Rosa completed the top ten ahead of qualifying.
-Zonta's brakes snatched away and he ran into the gravel trap beside the circuit sixteen minutes into practice and Jean Alesi spun and stalled his car twenty minutes later.
+Following in the top ten were Barrichello, the Sauber duo of Heidfeld and Räikkönen, Panis, Ralf Schumacher, Trulli and De la Rosa.
+Zonta's brakes snatched away and he ran into the gravel trap beside the circuit 16 minutes into practice and Jean Alesi spun and stalled his car 20 minutes later.
+Häkkinen braked too late for the L'Epingle hairpin and got his McLaren stuck in the gravel trap at the end of the session.